 Cutting is a common and often misunderstood behavior that is not always associated with a psychiatric disorder or with an intention to die.
 Some individuals use this behavior to cope with strong negative emotions.

 While several types of psychotherapy may be helpful, there is very limited data regarding potential medication treatments.
 Management of cutting and other forms of self-injury remains challenging and complicated.

 The act of cutting is a behavior within the category of self-injury.
-According to the latest available research, approximately 15 percent of teens report some form of self-injury.
+According to a recent survey administered by the CDC, one in 4 girls and one in 10 boys report that they deliberately harmed themselves.
 Included is cutting, burning, skin carving, severe abrasion or scratching, and punching or hitting.
-The widely held notion is that self-injury affects adolescent girls.
-Yet, research demonstrates similar rates of self-injury for adolescent boys and girls.
-However, adolescent girls are more likely to cut themselves whereas adolescent boys more frequently reporting hitting themselves.
+Adolescent girls are more likely to cut themselves whereas adolescent boys more frequently reporting hitting themselves.

 There are several signs that warrant a prompt referral to behavioral health services.
 These signs include but are not limited to the following: